Style Guide

 01 — The Tradition

-Yellow Co-ord Set — The Mehendi Classic
+Yellow or Warm-Toned Co-ord Set — The Mehendi Classic

 FootwearEmbellished juttis or block-heeled gold sandals